AllenInstitute/AllenSDK/doc_template/index.rst

     * numpy>=1.15.1
     * pytest>=4.1.1
     * pip install Pillow (Needed in CI infrastrucutre)
-    * For python 2.7 conda install -c conda-forge scikit-image (Needed in CI infrastrucutre)
+    * For python 2.7 conda install -c conda-forge scikit-image (Needed in CI infrastructure)

 We also removed deprecated functionality in BrainObservatoryNwbDataSet, `and wrote some additional tools for working with itksnap label descriptions <https://github.com/AllenInstitute/AllenSDK/issues/312>`_.